Sanix-Darker/portal-manager/portalSDK/README.md

 ## OUTPUT

-This is an output example :
+This is an output of example.py :
 ```shell
 -------------------------------------------------------
 --       BADGING PROCESS STARTED              ---------